-Outside of those two specific areas, circulation infrastructure plays only a minor role in affecting residential development in the County.
+Outside of those two specific areas, specific circulation infrastructure constraints have not been conveyed to the County as to substantially hinder residential development.
+Constraints surrounding circulation infrastructure would appear to have a minor role in affecting residential development in the County.
 Traffic impacts are minor, for the most part, and would not affect potential residential development.